flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     {== Press "Set From Throttle" on both sides. ==}

-??? note "How to calibrate: Controllers without Reverser on Axis"
+??? note "How to Calibrate: Controllers Without Reverser on Axis"
     For controllers without Reverser the lowest setting is `IDLE`.
     Pull your controller levers all the way back into the `IDLE` position.